 Here are some stores that typically allow overnight parking in their lots.
 Walmart, for instance, typically does allow boondocking (starting with Sam Walton himself!).
 This is convenient because there are tons of Walmart locations, and it’s easy to pick up supplies while you’re there, either in store or with curbside pickup first thing the next morning.

 Be aware, however, that not all locations allow this.
 A number of locations used to allow it but have now stopped.
 This is largely due to a combination of disrespectful RVers and city ordinances.
-So make sure to stay inconspicuous so that this stays a possibility!
+Always double check with the store manager that you can stay on their property.
+And if you are allowed to stay, make sure to stay inconspicuous so that boondocking there remains a possibility!

 - Sam’s Club